-Although medicine has replaced most natural supplements with a synthetic substitute, there are many who still look to natural herbs and vitamins to provide essential nutrition to pregnant women as well as aid in the relief of some common discomforts.
-Here we can talk more about herbs and pregnancy and how they work together or not.
+Although medicine has replaced most natural supplements with a synthetic substitute, there are many who still look to natural herbs and vitamins to provide essential nutrition and relief of common discomforts for pregnant women.
+Here we examine herbs in relation to pregnancy.

 Unlike prescription drugs, natural herbs and vitamin supplements do not go through the same scrutiny and evaluation process by the FDA.
 As a result, the quality and strength of an herbal supplement can vary between two batches of the same product and between products from different manufacturers.